mitre/strategy-mining/README.md

     - See `input/apefight` for an example.

-2. To setup your parameters files the following need parameters in `input/<project>/testParams.params` need to be modified to point to locations on your system:
+2. To setup your parameters files the following need parameters in `input/<project>/experiment.<project>.<platform>.params` need to be modified to point to locations on your system:
     ```properties
     modelPath = ../input/apefight/apeFight_02.nlogo
     factorsPath = ../input/apefight/models/factors_ape.nls
     netlogo.extensions.dir = /Applications/NetLogo 6.1.1/app/extensions/.bundled
+    outputFileName = ape_fight_netlogo_output.csv
-    outputPath = ../output/output.csv
+    outputFileDirectory = ../output/
     inputPath = ../input/apefight/ApeDesignPoints.csv
     ```

+    - For users running on Windows the `netlogo.extensions.dir` will need to be changed to the location that NetLogo is installed on their system (e.g. `netlogo.extensions.dir=C:\\Program Files\\NetLogo 6.1.1\\app\\extensions\\.bundled`).

 3. Once the parameters are set, build the application after navigating to `strategy-mining/strategy_mining`:

     ```bash
-    gradle build -PparamsFile="../input/apefight/testParams.params"
+    gradle build
     ```

     - This will create the Strategy Mining application in accordance with how the user created an EMD model.
 The Ape Fight model is provided as an example of an EMD model.
 Models are placed in `input/<model_name>` where `<model_name>` is the name of the model (`apefight` for the provided example).

+    - (Advanced usage) The parameters file used in the build can be set in `emd/build.gradle` under the `runEMD` task or by passing an additional argument to build like so:

+    ```bash
+    gradle build -PparamsFile="../input/apefight/experiment.apeFight.nlogo.params"
+    ```

     - The argument `-PparamsFile="..."` tells the build where to find the params file for the model you're building.
 The params file path can be either fully qualified or relative to the `emd` directory as shown here.

 ### Running the model